dltHub

 Single pane of glass for pipelines running on various orchestrators

 In large organisations, there are often many data teams that serve different departments.
-These data teams usually cannot agree where to run their infrastructure, and everyone ends up doing something else.
+These data teams usually cannot agree on where to run their infrastructure, and everyone ends up doing something else.
 For example:

 • 40 generated GCP projects with various services used on each